 CACHO: – This year, I’m having a show back home in Paraguay and working on a new concept which is much softer and simple.
 But we will see, and I’m just experimenting.

-DT 500 ZINE: – Your pieces – body art performances?
-What is the story?
+DT 500 ZINE: – What is the story of your work?

 CACHO: – The body art is an exploration of yourself.
 We talk about your story; I paint that on your naked body.

 ” After covering your body with your story, I take pictures of you to later clean you in the shower.
 It’s almost like having an affair, where everything we do or talk about goes down the drain.
 Then usually I’ll dress you, and you go back to your everyday life.”

 Cacho: – I want to be able to keep on doing what I do.
 Oh, and never fly coach again.
 That sums it up.

-DT 500 ZINE: – Ha-ha! yeah btw to a fly coach, tell us more about the place you are living today?
+DT 500 ZINE: – what about the place you are living today?

 CACHO: – My Neighborhood is Williamsburg, BK.
 My home is heaven.
 I have a great light which gives me the feeling I’m outside.
-I like that because I’m a person that doesn’t leave his place so much.
+I like that because I’m a person that doesn’t leave this place so much.

-” I do an installation at home every week so I create the environment I want to leave in that week.
+” I do an installation at home every week, so I create the environment I want to leave for that week.
 I create my own little world according to my mood, and this is the place I create.”

 DT 500 ZINE: – ongoing plans?